Amish: 20th century

+In 1966, the New Order Amish were formed after certain congregations left the Old Order Amish due to issues regarding salvation and "the use of modern agricultural methods".
+The Old Order Amish believe that they have a "hope for salvation", believing that "joining with other church members to live according to the Ordnung and the Bible will give them the strength to lives worthy of salvation".
+The New Order Amish, on the other hand, affirm that a believer can have assurance—"that one can know the state of his soul while on earth".

-Until about 1950, almost all Amish children attended small, local, non-Amish schools, but then school consolidation and mandatory schooling beyond eighth grade caused Amish opposition.
+Until about 1950, almost all Amish children attended small, rural, non-Amish schools, but then school consolidation and mandatory schooling beyond eighth grade caused Amish opposition.
 Amish communities opened their own Amish schools.
 In 1972, the United States Supreme Court exempted Amish pupils from compulsory education past eighth grade.
 By the end of the 20th century, almost all Amish children attended Amish schools.

 In the last quarter of the 20th century, a growing number of Amish men left farm work and started small businesses because of increasing pressure on small-scale farming.
 Though a wide variety of small businesses exists among the Amish, construction work and woodworking are quite widespread.
 In many Amish settlements, especially the larger ones, farmers are now a minority.
 Approximately 12,000 of the 40,000 dairy farms in the United States are Amish-owned as of 2018.

-Until the early 20th century, Old Order Amish identity was not linked to the use of technologies, as the Old Order Amish and their rural neighbors used the same farm and household technologies.
+Until the early 20th century, Old Order Amish identity was not linked to the limited use of technologies, as the Old Order Amish and their rural neighbors used the same farm and household technologies.
 Questions about the use of technologies also did not play a role in the Old Order division of the second half of the 19th century.
 Telephones were the first important technology that was rejected, soon followed by the rejection of cars, tractors, radios, and many other technological inventions of the 20th century.

-Old Order Mennonites and Amish sects are often grouped together in North America's popular press.
+Old Order Mennonites, Old Colony Mennonites and the Amish are often grouped together in North America's popular press.
 This is incorrect, according to a 2017 report by Canadian Mennonite magazine: